jmf0069/SchoolNotes/Computer Networks/9-2-22 Network Core Continued.md

 	Answer: No, the network cannot support 100 users using packet-switching
 	![[Screen Shot 2022-09-02 at 12.44.10 PM.png]]
 	How do you know when the network stops supporting N users?
-		-When there is greater than a 5% chance that more than given users will be on network at the same time
+		-When there is greater than a 5% chance that more than 10 users will be on network at the same time

 Is packet switching a "slam dunk winner"
 	-Great for bursty data - sometimes has data to send, but at other times not